-When it comes to designing with vinyl tiles, there are a few different approaches you can take.
-You can select a pattern that attempts to mimic traditional materials, like wood, ceramic tile or stone.
-In this case, you definitely should look at a sizable installation of the tile, such as in a showroom, to see for yourself how convincing the illusion really is.
-The opposite approach is to go full-bore with the Atomic-age fun and modernity of plastic flooring and use bold, colorful patterns; think acid-green or sunburst-orange solid-color tiles laid with white tiles in a checkerboard pattern.
-The third option is safe and subtle: choosing a pattern and color that blends harmoniously and inconspicuously with the surrounding decor.
-It doesn’t have to be boring like beige carpet, but it’s not there to stand out or to “fool” people into thinking it’s a more expensive material.
+When it comes to designing with vinyl tiles, you can take one of three different approaches.
+You may select a style that mimics traditional materials, like wood, ceramic tile or stone.
+In this case, you definitely should look at a sizable installation of the tile, such as in a showroom, to see how convincing the illusion really is.
+The opposite tactic is to go full-bore with the atomic-age fun and modernity of plastic flooring and use bold, colorful patterns; think acid-green or sunburst-orange tiles laid with white tiles in a checkerboard pattern.
+Your third option is safe and subtle: choose a pattern and color that blend harmoniously and inconspicuously with the surrounding decor.

 So, is vinyl composition tile right for your home?
 Chances are it’s ideal for one or two rooms that need a hard-wearing, low-maintenance floor.
 Be aware that prices and quality vary widely.
 Better products have a thick, no-wax wear layer that protects the tile’s surface from scuffs, scratches and general wear from foot traffic.